 Each year, the Student Technology Fee funds millions of dollars of instructional technology at Florida State University.
 The Tech Fee—assessed from tuition each semester—strategically divides funds among university colleges, central IT organizations and instructional technology proposals.
 These proposals give departments an opportunity to secure funding for innovative and critical technology projects that may not be possible otherwise.
 To date, the Student Tech Fee has distributed $47.0 million, including $32.6 million to university colleges and central IT organizations and $14.4 million to fully or partially fund 451 instructional technology proposals.

-Proposals are reviewed by the Technology Fee Advisory Committee May 12-May 22
+Proposals reviewed and voted on by the Student Technology Fee Advisory Committee

-The published submission deadline of May 12, 2019, 5PM is firm.
+The published submission deadline of 5PM ET January 29, 2021, is firm.
 Late submissions will not be accepted.

 2019-2020 Award Cycle